cirosantilli/linux-cheat/kernel/index.md

 and what it does not, so as to be able to decide if your code cannot be made more portable by using the posix c api instead of Linux specific code.

-# communication with user space
+# special files for user space communication

 the kernel communicates parameters to user space using special files, located mainly under `/proc/`, `/sys/` and `/dev/`